-Walnut milk is rich in vitamin, antioxidant and omega 3 fats.
+Walnut milk is rich in vitamins, antioxidants, and omega 3 fats.
 This is again good for health and prevents diabetes and cancer.

 a.
 Sesame milk

-Sesame milk is obtained from sesame seeds and is rich in antioxidant therefore helps in preventing cancer and other degenerative diseases.
-Along with this sesame seeds are also low in cholesterol and antitumor and antiviral activity (9)
+Sesame milk is obtained from sesame seeds and is rich in antioxidants, therefore, helps in preventing cancer and other degenerative diseases.
+Along with this sesame seeds are also low in cholesterol and antitumor and antiviral activity (9).

 b.
 Flax milk